Last Updated on

 - Morning After – enjoy eggs on toast (or anything on the menu, they all look so pretty) in this lovely white-washed Scandinavian design inspired space

-- The Frond Cafe – the Frond Pancakes with lemon curd and blueberry compote and ice-cream will satisfy all sweet tooth.
+- The Frond Cafe – the Frond Pancakes with lemon curd and blueberry compote and ice-cream will satisfy your sweet tooth.

 - Chouquette – their chocolate croissant is to die for!
 I’m not a fan of flakey pastry, but I would go back in a heartbeat!